A homotopy invariant of stable maps to oriented surfaces: The invariant and proof of Theorem

 Theorem~\ref{th:3} essentially follows from the existence of the invariant $I(f)$.

-\begin{reptheorem}{th:3} \textit {Let $f$ and $g$ be two homotopic image simple maps from a closed oriented manifold $M$ of dimension $m\geq2$ to an oriented surface $F$ of finite genus.
+\begin{reptheorem}{th:3} \textit {Let $f$ and $g$ be two homotopic image simple fold maps from a closed manifold $M$ of dimension $m\geq2$ to a surface $F$ of finite genus.
 Suppose the surface $\Sigma(H)$ of singular points of the homotopy $H$ between $f$ and $g$ is orientable.
 Then, the number of components of $\Sigma(f)$ is congruent modulo two to the number of components of $\Sigma(g)$. } \end{reptheorem}

 \begin{proof} Consider the homotopy invariant

 By assumption, the maps $f$ and $g$ have no cusps and are embedded, therefore $\#|A_2(f)| = \Delta(f) =0$ and $\#|A_2(g)| = \Delta(g) =0$.
 Therefore,

 By Lemma~\ref{lem:inv}, we have $I(f) \equiv I(g)$.
 Thus,